 Where can I receive an abortion?

 Safe abortion service providers exist in both public and private medical centres in Malaysia.
-However, many women are not able to receive an abortion in government health centres due to Contact a RRAAM counsellor via the Hotline to find out where you can access a safe and affordable abortion service near you.
+However, many women are not able to receive an abortion in government health centres due to stricter interpretations of the Penal Code.
+Contact a RRAAM counsellor via the Hotline to find out where you can access a safe and affordable abortion service near you.

 When can I receive an abortion?

 Most service providers in Malaysia only provide terminations up to 12 weeks.
-It is important to seek a termination as soon as you are aware of an unwanted pregnancy, as you may have to consider issues such as finances and travel.
+There exists a 22 week limit on abortions, after which the fetus is considered a live baby.
+It is extremely important to seek a termination as soon as you are aware of an unwanted pregnancy, as you may have to consider issues such as finances and travel.

 How can I ensure that I receive a safe abortion?

 It is crucial to ensure that you receive an abortion from a licensed medical practitioner and you are informed of the procedure and all that it entails before undergoing it.
 The RRAAM Hotline is a reliable provider of information on safe, affordable and women-friendly abortion services.
 Contact a counsellor via WhatsApp to learn more.

 You have the option of obtaining a medical abortion (using abortion pills) or surgical abortion (procedure carried out by a licensed medical practitioner).